Kitura/kitura.dev/content/docs/guides/databases/kuery.md

 ## Step 1: Create the Kuery routes

 We are going to create a new file in our project for the Kuery routes.
-In this guide we will be using Codable routing, however, there will be links to Raw routing versions of code beneath code snippets where routing differs.
+The routes defined in this guide are examples of Codable routes.
+The equivalent definitions for raw routes can be found using the links below each code segment.

 >If you don't have a server, follow our [Create a server](https://www.kitura.io/docs/getting-started/create-server-cli.html) guide.